lmcrean/exam-questions-live-feedback/design/ux-research/hypothesis-2/competitor-analysis.md

 - ✅ UK-focused (GCSE/A Level)
 - ✅ Strong recognition (EdTech 50, TIME)
 - ✅ Many UK secondary schools using it
-- Outstanding UI designed for smooth marking workflow
+- ✅ Outstanding UI designed for smooth marking workflow

 **Weaknesses:**
-- ❓ Aggressive Pricing wall, no freemium tier
+- ❌ Aggressive pricing wall, no freemium tier
-- No Simple Try now feature, would help with onboarding.
+- ❌ No simple "Try now" feature, would help with onboarding

 **Differentiation Opportunity:**
 - More "Live Feedback" focus